Dmitri-Sintsov/django-jinja-knockout/README.rst

 Large monolithic ``views.py`` split into smaller parts with symbols exported via module ``__init__.py`` for the convenience and compatibility.

+Bugfixes and security fixes in query / views modules.

 Major changes (version 0.3.0)
 -----------------------------